Houses In Multiple Occupation

 Converted blocks of flats that fall within the definition of HMO will not be subject to mandatory licensing.
 However, they will if there are any facilities, such as kitchens and bathrooms, which are shared or not fully self-contained.

 The Public Register of Houses of Multiple Occupation is currently licensed by Ashford Borough Council.
-View the HMO Public Register [xls] 54KB.
+View our Licences Issued page.